Category Archives: France

 tarnpat

 I found the old 2002 Massif Central book (right) not so helpful this time round.
-Even though I sort of knew what to expect – no outright Niagaras – I would have appreciated better, bigger maps with each bridge, weir, portage and so on clearly marked to help orient myself.
+Even though I sort of knew what to expect – no outright Niagaras – I’d have appreciated better, bigger maps with each bridge, weir, portage and so on clearly marked to help orient myself.
 Also, the descriptions at each end, from Florac to Montbrun (first 18km) and beyond Les Cresses to Millau (last 12km) are either skimpy or now inaccurate, presumably because rental outfits don’t cover these sections of the river.
 On both these stages are rapids you’d really rather know about (see my map below).
-Read my review of the new edition, now renamed Best Canoe Trips in the South of France but with a near-identical cover (below right).
+Read my review of the new edition, now renamed Best Canoe Trips in the South of France but with a near-identical Photoshopped cover (below right).

 MAssif2